Environmental Management

 Activities to reduce emissions of chemical substances

-Regarding substances which are designated as VOC*1 and PRTR,*2 the Toyota Boshoku group has reduced emissions by switching to water-based paint and by starting to transition to release agents made from components with low amounts of VOC and PRTR.
+Regarding VOC*1 and PRTR*2-target substances—both of which are classified as Toyota Boshoku Controlled Substances—the Toyota Boshoku group has reduced emissions by switching to water-based paint and by starting to transition to release agents that contain low amounts of VOC and PRTR substances.
 Moving forward, we will continue to promote activities aimed at reducing the amount of chemical substances used and the amount of emissions from our plant.

 Furthermore, the Group prohibits the use of CFCs, which are ozone-depleting substances, and does not use them.

-- VOC: Volatile Organic Compounds (covers 100 substances designated by Japan’s Ministry of the Environment)
+- VOC: Volatile Organic Compounds (encompassing 100 substances designated by Japan's Ministry of the Environment)

 (Unit: mg/ℓ)